llvm/circt/docs/VerilogGeneration.md

   // passes after this that aren't aware of LoweringOptions. modulePM.addPass(sv::createHWLegalizeModulesPass());

-  // Optional: Tidy up the IR to improve verilog emission quality. modulePM.addPass(sv::createPrettifyVerilogPass());
+  // Optional: Tidy up the IR to improve Verilog emission quality. modulePM.addPass(sv::createPrettifyVerilogPass());

   // Actually export the module.